Public Shelter Information

 When going to a public shelter, bring only essential items, including the following:

-• Masks are strongly recommend at shelters but not required.
+• Masks are strongly recommended at shelters but not required.

 • Hand sanitizer and cleaning supplies for your family’s use.